irbp/ESP-8266-ESP-32-Firebase/README.md

 # ESP-8266-ESP-32-Firebase
-Firebase API for ESP8266 and ESP32 based devices.
+This repository contains a Firebase API for ESP8266 and ESP32 based devices.